 Topping/filling:

-- Meanwhile, coat the onion and pineapple rings with olive oil and grill in frying pan and set aside.
+- Meanwhile, coat the onion and pineapple rings with olive oil and grill in a frying pan and set aside. *You can do this in a frying pan or on an indoor or outdoor grill.8 pineapple rings, 1 red onion, chopped

-- Divide the meat evenly between the tortillas and add add the grilled pineapple and onion (whole or chopped) and chopped cilantro on top.
-Serve immediately.
+- Divide the shredded meat evenly between the tortillas and add the grilled pineapple and onion (whole or chopped) and chopped cilantro on top.
+Serve immediately.2 tablespoon fresh cilantro, 8 tortillas

 Notes